thutterer/ghost_train/README.md

 - [Devise](https://github.com/heartcombo/devise) for user authentication
 - [Administrate](https://github.com/thoughtbot/administrate) for user administration
 - [Ahoy](https://github.com/ankane/ahoy) and [Blazer](https://github.com/ankane/blazer) for analytics
 - PostgreSQL ready to go.
-Users, analytics, and a single table for all your jsonb `things.
+Users, analytics, and a single table for all your JSONB data.

 ### Concept

 Where Rails itself aims for _[Convention over configuration](https://en.wikipedia.org/wiki/Convention_over_configuration)_, Ghost train aims to eliminate all configuration.
 This means:

 - No database migrations.
 No custom schema.
-ActiveRecord is ready for devise, ahoy and all your `things`, using jsonb.
+ActiveRecord is ready for devise, ahoy and all your `things`, using JSONB.
 - Actually, all files that you would normally find in your application's root folder are packaged away in the ghost_train gem.
 Out of sight, out of mind.
 Yes, read-only Rails!
 - All you have to do is write an awesome Rails [_engine_](https://guides.rubyonrails.org/engines.html)!
 - As it always was, you can add additional gems into your `Gemfile` and have a custom `routes.rb`.